surifirstpin/biplus_documentation/version.3/Admin Settings.md

 All the users have privilege to access global functions in calculated column, but admin and developer has an ability to create, edit and delete a global function.

-To Create a global Function Click on **Global function** section available on far left of setting screen.
+To Create a global Function Click on **Global function** section available on far left of setting screen and then click **Add-Functions**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNTQ0MDQ1MzYsLTEwMzgzNTM4NDMsMz
+eyJoaXN0b3J5IjpbLTE2NDg0MTAyNDcsLTEwNTQ0MDQ1MzYsLT
-U4ODgzMDczLDY4Mzk0OTg3MSwyMDUyMTA3NjcsNjY4MzIzNTUw
+EwMzgzNTM4NDMsMzU4ODgzMDczLDY4Mzk0OTg3MSwyMDUyMTA3
-LC0xMDk3NDkyOTI5LC0zMDQxNjQ4OV19
+NjcsNjY4MzIzNTUwLC0xMDk3NDkyOTI5LC0zMDQxNjQ4OV19
 -->